serwarde/resdb/Communication.md

 # RendezvousHashing

 The RendezvousHashing or Router is used as a middleman between the load_balancer and node.
-The router should know all nodes (currently gets them from ServerInformationServer).
+The router should know all nodes (currently gets them from NamingServiceServer).
 The router is also resposible to redistribute keys if a node gets added or deleted.
 And forwards the load_balancer request to the correct node.

 ## find_responsible_node function